nextstepitt/standard-course-template/README.md

 including PDF and e-publishing formats.

 Visit this page at the official Latex Project for details about how to install the tool: https://www.latex-project.org/get/.

-Note: on MacOS MacTex may also be installed through Homebrew:
+On MacOS MacTex the simple way to install LaTeX is through Homebrew:

 ```text
 $ brew tap caskroom/cask
 $ brew cask install mactex
 ```

+On Microsoft Windows this template has been tested with the TeX Live distribution, found at https://www.tug.org/texlive/.
+However, we have found that the network install of TeX Live 2018 does not seem to be complete, and we have only been successful using a full install from an ISO download.
+We use the *textlive2018-20180414.iso* downloaded from http://mirrors.rit.edu/CTAN/systems/texlive/Images/texlive2018-20180414.iso.

+## Using Visual Studio Code

 Visual Studio Code from Microsoft is an excellent tool for editing course projects, it works in all of the major operating system environments: Windows, MacOS, and Linux.
 VSCode was used to build this template project.
 You may want to add the "LaTeX Workshop" extension by James Yu, it helps with compiling the source files and has a built-in PDF previewer.
-You may also want the "Spelling Checker (RU, EN)" by Julia to help avoid gramatical and spelling errors.
+You may also want the "Spelling Checker (RU, EN)" extension by Julia to help avoid gramatical and spelling errors.

-When you use VSCode and the LaTeX Workshop, in the settings for LaTeX Workshop add an output-directory for building the LaTeX sources.
+When you use VSCode and the LaTeX Workshop, in the settings for LaTeX Workshop you must add an output-directory for building the LaTeX sources.
+Look for the settings in the Visual Studio Code preferences.
-The path is relative to the folder where the .tex source file is located:
+The folder name is *./.latex-temp*, and the path is relative to the folder where the .tex source file is located:

 ```json
 "latex-workshop.latex.tools": [